Canada Air Filtration Advisory: How Can Canadians Protect Their Lungs As Wildfire Smoke Spreads? Resource by Camfil, CA

 Improving Poor Indoor Air Quality During Wildfire Season With High Efficiency Air Filtration

 To avoid experiencing wildfire smoke inhalation while indoors and subsequently having to take potential evacuation measures, our team of international air filtration experts from Camfil suggest the use of air filters rated MERV 14/14A or higher which are able to trap smaller airborne particulates.
-Camfil Canada having offices located in these affected regions.
-Toronto, Vancouver, and Winnipeg offer numerous clean air solutions within these guidelines that effectively combat poor indoor air quality caused by wildfire smoke, such as the Durafil ES2 or the Hi-Flo ES
+Camfil Canada has offices located in regions often affected by wildfire smoke.
+Toronto, Vancouver, Calgary, Winnipeg, Ottawa, Montreal, and Quebec City offer numerous clean air solutions within these guidelines that effectively combat poor indoor air quality caused by wildfire smoke, such as the Durafil ES2 or the Hi-Flo ES

 For air handling units that lack sufficient space for a MERV 14/14A-rated filter, a long-lasting panel filter such as the 30/30 Dual 9 is advised in order to decrease filter changeout intervals that can increase dramatically due to the amount of contaminant.
 Should space allow, gas removal filters can also be installed in order to reduce odour infiltration into the building.